ChristopherRC/www.ccadb.org/cas/incident-report.md

           - (a) describe a heuristic that would allow a third party to assemble the full corpus of affected certificates, if not provided in the Appendix (e.g., "Any certificate containing policy OID 1.2.3.4.5.6 and issued between 11/13/2024 and 4/11/2024 is affected by this incident.
 Certificates that have been revoked or are expired are omitted from the certificate list disclosed in the Appendix."),
           - (b) clearly explain why this isn't possible (e.g., "This incident affected every certificate issued between 5/25/2023 and 6/15/2024 that relied upon BR Validation Method 3.2.2.4.19.
 Because the relied upon validation method is not described in a certificate, this heuristic cannot be used by a third party to assemble the full corpus of affected certificates.
 Certificates that have been revoked or expired have been omitted from the certificate list disclosed in the Appendix.), or
           - (c) the full corpus of affected certificates are disclosed in the Appendix.]
      - **Was issuance stopped in response to this incident, and why or why not?:** [yes/no - explanation (e.g., "Yes.
-As described in the incident timeline, we stopped issuance after learning of this issue to correct the corresponding certificate profile.")]
+As described in the incident timeline, issuance was stopped after learning of this issue to correct the corresponding certificate profile.")]
      - **Additional Considerations:** [share any additional considerations that might be useful in describing the size and nature of the incident.
 For example, if the issue affected pre-certificates and "final" certificates differently, describe how and why in more detail here.]

 -->